 There are many Chinese species currently in Fargesia that do not belong in either Fargesia or Borinda, as shown by the phylogeny from molecular investigations reported by Ye et al. 2019.
-The publication of Tongpeia starts to deal with some of these species, which have varied characteristics, but the correct placement of them all will requires further research and will not be possible without more botanical fieldwork in China.
-The 2 known species in widespread cultivation in the west both have small very dark spots on the culm sheaths where bristles arise, and less distinct leaf blade vein tessellation than other temperate genera, as do the additional taxa under investigation, and some of them also have shorter buds, but it is the dark spots on persistent culm sheaths and long-fimbriate ligules that distinguish these Tongpeia species.
+The publication of Tongpeia starts to deal with some of these species, which have varied characteristics, but the correct placement of them all will require further research and will not be possible without substantially more botanical fieldwork in China.
+The 2 species in widespread cultivation in the west have less distinct leaf blade vein tessellation than other temperate genera, as do some other rarer cultivated taxa under investigation, and some of them also have shorter buds, but it is the dark spots on persistent culm sheaths and long-fimbriate ligules that distinguish these Tongpeia species.